 We believe the female is not better than or worse then the male.
 She is simply different.
 Increasingly it seems that the difference found in the feminine makes a difference to societal improvements and longevity.
 Contemporary challenges appear to require application of this difference as essential to human improvement, if not survival.

 The Eternal Feminine Foundation fits into institution building as giving form to a new institution.
 This one challenges a traditional of seeing the role of the feminine as lesser in sensing, seeing and directing responses to shortcomings in contemporary realities, such as climate change.
 The Foundation will invest in young women to prepare them to deal differently with problems of the now, with an eye on improved vision towards problems of the future.
 This will include funding their education, helping them find ideas for business development and experiment in institution creation activities.
 The Foundation Board will review mentors for the selected candidates then approve resources the mentors will supervise the investment of.
 The result will be a cadre of new leaders to face old and new problems on the horizon.
 The females as trained may also serve as an early warning system for those society difficulties we can not yet imagine, but will arise from the consequences of today’s results achievement.

 Ideas and practices of institutional entrepreneurship will be key.
 The specific subject areas will be up to the women being supported.
-Mentors such as Professor Annaleena Parhankangas of University of Illinois, Chicago have led the way in this regard.
-Thoughts of Lao Tzu will also be important.
+Mentors of many women, such as Professor Annaleena Parhankangas of University of Illinois, Chicago, have led the way in this regard. despite the idiot men that must get in the way.